French-Canadian Split-Pea Soup Recipe

 - 3 tablespoons dehydrated chicken broth

 - Freshly ground pepper

-- Place the ham bone in a soup pot and add ten cups of water and bring to a boil.
+- Place the hambone in a soup pot, and add water, and bring to a boil.

 - Set burner to medium heat and let the bone cook for about ½ hour.

-- Add salt, pepper chicken broth, and stir.
-Bring to a boil, then turning the heat down to medium cook for 60 - 90 minutes stirring occasionally.
+- Add salt, pepper, and chicken broth, and stir.
+Bring to a boil, then turn the heat down to medium and cook for 60 - 90 minutes, stirring occasionally.

-- The last fifteen minutes of cooking remove the bone, add the pressed garlic cloves and stir.
+- In the last 15 minutes of cooking, remove the bone, add the pressed garlic cloves, and stir.